Lint eslint Found Some Errors Please Fix Them and Try Committing Again

 -

-: By default linter commands volition exist parsed for speed and security.
+--crush: By default linter commands volition exist parsed for speed and security.
 This has the side-effect that regular shell scripts might not work as expected.
 Yous can skip parsing of commands with this choice.
-To use a specific shell, employ a path like--shell "/bin/bash"
+To use a specific shell, employ a path like--shell "/bin/bash". -

 Configuration